 The maximum intensity (MMI Scale) caused by this earthquake is IV.
 The map below shows in which areas this earthquake was the most and least impactful.
 It is based on data from the US Geographic Survey.

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 32 people have reported shaking in 16 places, all within Costa Rica.We keep updating this article as more ground reports become available.
+Currently, 34 people have reported shaking in 17 places in 2 countries (Costa Rica, Nicaragua).We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports: